mccanne/sharkfest/README.md

         * `every 10s count() by _path`
             * (try different intervals, 24h, 1w)
             * This is the query the app uses to create the bar chart.
-    * A learning tool - beginner shouldn't have to know this complex queries
+    * A learning tool - beginner doesn't have to know complex queries
         * Right-click filter by
         * Right-click count by
         * Right-click on pivot to logs